-- Discuss all safeguarding and welfare concerns raised with your CWO unless they are implicated in the matter. - If the CWO is not available, speak to another Officer of the Club or contact BSAC LOCS. - If you consider a child is being harmed, or at risk of being harmed contact the Children's Social Care Team and inform the CWO of the Club of action taken. - If the concern is in respect of a person in a position of trust in the Club in England the CWO should contact the Local Authority Designated Officer (LADO) who will provide advice and guidance. - Keep written records of any poor practice, child protection and/or welfare related incidents, allegations or concerns.
+- Discuss all safeguarding and welfare concerns raised with your CWO unless they are implicated in the matter. - If the CWO is not available, speak to another Officer of the Club or contact BSAC LOCS. - If you think a child is in immediate risk of harm do not delay in contacting the Police or your Children's social care team.
+You may also wish to call the NSPCC Helpline on 0808 800 5000. - If the concern is in respect of a person in a position of trust in England the BSAC LOCS or Club should contact the Local Authority Designated Officer (LADO) who will provide advice and guidance. - Keep written records of any poor practice, child protection and/or welfare related incidents, allegations or concerns.
 Record details of any actions taken and the contact details of anyone who was either involved or a witness to the incident. - When delivering activities in a school or directly under the supervision/management of school staff, the school's arrangements for child protection will apply.
-You must inform the designated teacher or person for that school, who will follow the Local Safeguarding Children Board (LSCB) procedures.
+You must inform the designated teacher or person for that school, who will follow the Local Safeguarding Partnership procedures.
 You should also ensure that you inform your CWO who will make the NGB Child Protection Lead Officer aware of the situation.